marioroy/mce-sandbox/README.md

 These have additional dependencies described below.
 Primesieve.c is small.
 It demonstrates the generation of primes coming from an external C API.
 Primeutil.pl is similar but from a Perl module instead.
 MCE is not used when counting primes with Math::Prime::Util due to optimized for one core.
-It is capable in counting primes many times faster than algorithm3 or primesieve.

 ## Dependencies